Wintellect/MSLearn/Object-Oriented Programming in Python/includes/0-introduction.md

 - *Methods*, which instruct the object to perform tasks, such as render a photo or insert a record into a database
 - *Events*, which fire when something happens to an object — for example, when a missing person is found

-By modeling a simulation as a series of objects performing a series of actions based on the attributes that they hold and the context in which they execute, Kay made the concept of writing code easier to think about.
+By modeling a simulation as a series of objects performing a series of actions, Kay made the concept of writing code easier to think about.
 Indeed, the goals of OOP are to:

 - **Simplify your life**.
 Make it possible for you to communicate what you want the computer to do in a manner that you use naturally, but the computer can understand.